Table of Contents

 Kundan: The Art of Setting Gemstones

-Kundan jewelry is one of the oldest forms of jewelry making in India, dating back to the Mughal era.
+Kundan jewelry is one of the oldest forms of jewelry making in India, dating back to the Rajput era.
 This technique involves setting carefully cut and polished gemstones into an exquisite golden base.

 1. History and Origins: